Crystal Bay Township, Lake County, Minnesota

 Crystal Bay Township is a township in Lake County, Minnesota, United States.
 The population was 607 at the 2000 census.
+It contains part of the census-designated place of Finland.

 Crystal Bay Township was organized in 1904, and named after Crystal Bay.

 Geography

 According to the United States Census Bureau, the township has a total area of 210.2 sqmi, of which 203.7 sqmi is land and 6.6 sqmi (3.12%) is water.